 Most airline rewards cards will get you a free checked bag.
 You will also probably get priority boarding and extra points for airline purchases.
 However, the JetBlue card is one of the few to offer bonus points on restaurants and grocery stores.
 It is also one of the few without an annual fee.

-The 25,000 point sign-up bonus may seem small, but Starwood points are worth between 3-4 cents per point.
-That’s 2-4x higher than most travel reward structures.
-What’s more, the points can be transferred to many airline rewards programs.
+The sign-up bonus may seem small, but Starwood points are worth between 3-4 cents per point.
+That’s 2-4 times higher than most travel reward structures.
+What’s more, you can transfer those points to many airline rewards programs.

 There are lots of great options for frequent travelers.
 Find a travel credit card with a sign-up bonus that you can attain and pay off.
 Going into debt for extra points will negate the perks of even the best card.
 Everyone spends differently, so choose a travel card that will maximize your points where you spend your money.
 Likewise, if you enjoy certain hotel chains or airlines, consider a travel card from those brands.
-You can see all of the great options and read reviews here.
+You can compare travel credit cards and read reviews here.